Amplifying Voices in Frankenstein

 Robert Walton

-All illustrations featured inside the publication are archival images created in the 19th century that are sourced from public domains.
-The endpages are illustrated digitally.
+All illustrations in the publication are archival images sourced from the public domain, with the endpages illustrated digitally.

 This project was featured in the UTS Design Honours Showcase.

-This project taught me how to set up publication files for print and the importance of being able to communicate with the printer.
-Being able to talk in person with the printer from UTS Digital Imaging Services in particular in combination with guidance from my mentors enabled the success in realising the publication.
-Additionally, the advice I had received from the bookbinder at Andersen’s Bindery was another major help in the creation of the book.
-It is through constant iterations, multiple test prints and test covers, revisiting the printer for advice and the art shop for supplies numerous times that the project is successful.
+This project taught me valuable skills in setting up publication files for print and emphasised the importance of communication with printers.
+Collaborating with the team at UTS Digital Imaging Services and receiving guidance from my mentors was key to bringing this publication to life.
+Additionally, the advice from the bookbinder at Andersen’s Bindery was instrumental in the book’s creation.
+Through constant iterations, test prints, and revisiting both the printer and the art shop, the project ultimately succeeded.